 - Key Telephone System (KTS): KTS is a type of telephone system that uses physical keys to select different phone lines or extensions.
 It is commonly used in small to medium-sized businesses and offers features like hold, transfer, and conference calling.

 - Centrex: Centrex is a telephone system where the switching equipment is located in the telephone company's central office instead of on-site in a business.
 It provides businesses with advanced features similar to a PBX without the need for dedicated equipment.

 - Voice over Internet Protocol (VoIP): VoIP is a technology that enables voice communication over the internet.
 It converts analog voice signals into digital data and transmits it over IP networks.
 VoIP systems can be used with physical IP phones or softphones (software-based phones) installed on computers or mobile devices.

 - Unified Communications (UC): UC systems integrate various communication channels, including voice, video, messaging, and collaboration tools.
 They provide seamless communication and collaboration across different devices and platforms.

-- Virtual Phone Systems: Virtual phone systems are cloud-based telephone systems that offer features similar to traditional PBX systems.
+- Virtual Phone Systems: Virtual are cloud-based telephone systems that offer features similar to traditional PBX systems.
 They are highly flexible and scalable, allowing businesses to manage calls and communications from anywhere using internet-connected devices.

-- Mobile Phone Systems: Mobile phone systems utilize cellular networks to provide wireless voice communication.
+- Mobile Phone Systems: Mobile utilize cellular networks to provide wireless voice communication.
 They offer a wide range of features and functionalities beyond voice calls, including text messaging, internet access, mobile apps, and more.

 These are just a few examples of telephone systems, and there are many variations and hybrid systems available in the market today.
-The choice of a telephone system depends on the specific needs and requirements of an individual or organization.
+The choice of a telephone system depends on the specific needs and requirements of an individual or organisation.

 UK Telephone Related Tasks